 Grants may be provided towards expenses incurred by applicants for:

 - delivery of a one-off initiative to acknowledge and recognise academic achievement.

 - Senior school: $200 each

 - Discretionary academic: $6,000 (total funding for all grants received) - for other academic activities

 - Discretionary funding is for other academic activities.
-This could be funding for a one-off academic competition, assistance with meeting the costs of students representing the school at non-sport related activities (i.e. debating or speaking competitions).
+This could be funding for a one-off academic competition or innovation in school activities, assistance with meeting the costs of students representing the school at non-sport related activities (i.e. debating or speaking competitions).